pykale/pykale/docs/source/yaml.md

   PB_FRESH: None
 ```

 Related configuration settings are grouped together.
-The group headings and allowed values are stored in a [separate Python file](https://github.com/pykale/pykale/blob/main/examples/digits_dann_lightn/config.py) which many users will not need to refer to.
+The group headings and allowed values are stored in a [separate Python file `config.py`](https://github.com/pykale/pykale/blob/main/examples/digits_dann_lightn/config.py) which many users will not need to refer to.
 The headings and parameters in this example are explained below:

 | Heading / Parameter | Meaning | Default |
 | --- | --- | --- |